NoonanLab/Kocher_et_al_oCGI_turnover/Step1_identify_oCGIs/README.md

 Genome versions used for integrating with data from Reilly, Yin et al 2015 and Cotney, Leng et al 2013:
 &emsp;&emsp;hg19, rheMac2, mm9

-## Generate bed files with feature annotations (RefSeq for all genomes, FANTOM & ENCODE blacklist for human and mouse) for filtlering CGIs to oCGIs
+## Generate bed files with feature annotations (RefSeq for all genomes, FANTOM & ENCODE blacklist for human and mouse) for filtering CGIs to oCGIs
 RefSeq: annotateRefSeqFeatures.sh
 &emsp;&emsp;Calls makeCategoryBedFiles_plusIntrons_chrSize.py to generate bed files with RefSeq annotated features
 FANTOM: annotateFANTOMfeatures.sh